Morgan Ensberg

-Morgan Paul Ensberg (born August 26, 1975) is an American former infielder in Major League Baseball.
+Morgan Paul Ensberg (born August 26, 1975) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Houston Astros, San Diego Padres, and New York Yankees.
 Ensberg bats and throws right-handed.
-He was previously a member of the Houston Astros, San Diego Padres, and New York Yankees.
-From 2011-12 he was the co-host of MLB Roundtrip on SiriusXM's MLB Network Radio.
-As of 2019, Ensberg is the manager of the Montgomery Biscuits in the Southern League.
+From 2011–12 he was the co-host of MLB Roundtrip on SiriusXM's MLB Network Radio.
+As of 2025, Ensberg is the manager of the Durham Bulls, the Triple-A affiliate of the Tampa Bay Rays.

 Early life

 Ensberg was born in Hermosa Beach, California.
 He attended Riviera Hall Lutheran School during elementary and middle school.
-Ensberg was an All CIF Basketball and Baseball Player at Redondo Union High School (Redondo Beach, California).
-Ensberg was also named to the Daily Breeze All Area Team in both basketball and baseball his senior year.
+He was an All CIF Basketball and Baseball Player at Redondo Union High School (Redondo Beach, California).
+He was also named to the Daily Breeze All Area Team in both basketball and baseball his senior year.

 College career

 Ensberg attended the University of Southern California and played third base.
 In 1997, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
-Ensberg was a 1998 All-American and Team MVP for USC's 1998 National Championship team.
-Ensberg is the only Trojan who has compiled 20 home runs and 20 stolen bases in a single season.
-Ensberg holds top 10 records in 10 offensive categories.
-While attending USC, Ensberg joined the Phi Delta Theta fraternity.
+He was a 1998 All-American and Team MVP for USC's 1998 National Championship team.
+He is the only Trojan who has compiled 20 home runs and 20 stolen bases in a single season.
+He holds top 10 records in 10 offensive categories.
+While attending USC, he joined the Phi Delta Theta fraternity.